zeek/zeek/scripts/policy/misc/dump-events.zeek.rst

 ============================
 .. zeek:namespace:: DumpEvents

-This script dumps the events that Bro raises out to standard output in a readable form.
-This is for debugging only and allows to understand events and their parameters as Bro processes input.
+This script dumps the events that Zeek raises out to standard output in a readable form.
+This is for debugging only and allows to understand events and their parameters as Zeek processes input.
 Note that it will show only events for which a handler is defined.

 :Namespace: DumpEvents